 COMBINATION PATTERNS INVOLVING THE CALCIUM/MAGNESIUM RATIO

-The defensiveness concept is seen clearly in the?bowl?and the?hill?patterns, which involve the calcium/magnesium ratio.
+The defensiveness concept is seen clearly in the bowl and the hill patterns, which involve the calcium/magnesium ratio.

 Bowl pattern.
 The bowl pattern is a high calcium/magnesium ratio combined with a low sodium/potassium ratio.
 It looks like a bowl on a calcibrated hair chart from ARL.
 Its meaning is that a person feels stuck or immobile, like being caught in a sink or bowl without a way out.
 The person may be defending a bad situation.
-In acupuncture, it is a deficiency of blood or yin.??Read?The Bowl Pattern?for more on this sad and interesting pattern.
+In acupuncture, it is a deficiency of blood or yin.

 Hill pattern.
 The hill pattern is the opposite or the bowl.
 It is a low calcium/magnesium ratio combined with an elevated sodium/potassium ratio.
 It looks like a hill on a calibrated hair chart from ARL.
-It is a celebration, excitement and ?moving on? pattern.??In Tibetan, it is called a joy pattern.
+It is a celebration, excitement and “moving on” pattern.
+In Tibetan, it is called a joy pattern.
 It indicates a certain openness and willingness to move on in life.
-It may indicate a celebration due to having “turned a corner?, or having ?moved on?, or climbing to the top of a hill so that the way ahead is smoother sailing.??Read?The Hill Pattern?for more about this happy ending pattern.
+It may indicate a celebration due to having “turned a corner”, or having “moved on”, or climbing to the top of a hill so that the way ahead is smoother sailing.

 A bowl with a hill (superimposed on top).
 Just to confuse things, it is definitely possible to have a hair analysis with both a bowl and a hill pattern at the same time.
 Usually, I believe the bowl is the underlying pattern.
 This indicates feeling stuck and yin or blood deficiency, which is a nutritional problem for the most part.
 However, if the person is excited to be starting a nutritional balancing program or for some other reason, then there can be a hill pattern superimposed on the bowl.
-It might mean that the person believes or even ?knows? that his or her suffering is over because he has found truth, or found a good friend, or something else joyful has occurred.
+It might mean that the person believes or even “knows” that his or her suffering is over because he has found truth, or found a good friend, or something else joyful has occurred.

 The effect of this combination is that the bowl and the hill cancel one another out, at least to some extent.
 This is hard to evaluate, and one must often use telltale signs to figure it out.
 For example, if you know the person is not eating correctly, and is eating too many carbohydrates, yet the calcium/magnesium ratio is normal, it could indicate a bowl with a hill pattern.

 Double low ratio pattern.
 Another less defensive pattern is called double low ratio.
-It consists of a low sodium/potassium ratio?and a?low calcium/magnesium ratio at the same time.
+It consists of a low sodium/potassium ratio and a low calcium/magnesium ratio at the same time.
 It is also called double give up pattern, as it is associated with extreme chronic stress, giving up and death if it not changed soon.

 This is a more catabolic pattern associated with serious diseases.

 Step up pattern.
 This is a variant on the double low ratio pattern.
-It consists of the latter, along with a fast oxidation rate?and a?visual pattern that looks like steps going upward from the left to the right.
+It consists of the latter, along with a fast oxidation rate and a visual pattern that looks like steps going upward from the left to the right.

 It is also a death pattern, but a quick death pattern.
 It is a kind of recklessness, stubbornness and belligerent quality that is going in the wrong direction and leads to heart attacks and strokes quickly, unless it is reversed.

 Double high ratio pattern.
 This is a more defensive and aggressive posturing.
-It consists of a high sodium/potassium ratio?and?a high calcium/magnesium ratio?at the same time.
+It consists of a high sodium/potassium ratio and a high calcium/magnesium ratio at the same time.
 It is associated with double anger, double acute stress and double inflammation in the body and mind.

 It is a more anabolic or fight-or-flight pattern.

 Step down pattern.
 This interesting hair analysis pattern is a variant of the double high ratio pattern.
-The latter is coupled with a slow oxidation rate?and a?visual pattern that looks like steps moving downward from the left to the right on a properly calibrated hair mineral graph such as that used by Analytical Research Laboratories only, at the time.
+The latter is coupled with a slow oxidation rate and a visual pattern that looks like steps moving downward from the left to the right on a properly calibrated hair mineral graph such as that used by Analytical Research Laboratories only, at the time.

 With its high Ca/Mg ratio, it is also a defensive, stubborn, determined, focused, measured, digging-in-of-the-heels pattern that is considered very positive, even though the person’s energy level may be quite low.
-It also generally indicates a movement of a new beginning that in Tibetan is called “stepping into life?.
+It also generally indicates a movement of a new beginning that in Tibetan is called “stepping into life”.

-FIRST FOUR-SECOND?FOUR?COMBINATION?PATTERNS INVOLVING THE CALCIUM/MAGNESIUM RATIO
+FIRST FOUR-SECOND FOUR COMBINATION PATTERNS INVOLVING THE CALCIUM/MAGNESIUM RATIO

 This is a more advanced, but very interesting topic.
 I will just introduce it.
-It is the interpretation?of not only?the calcium, magnesium, sodium and potassium levels, ratios and patterns.??This is the subject of all of the sections of this article above.
+It is the interpretation of not only the calcium, magnesium, sodium and potassium levels, ratios and patterns.

 However, one can also interpret the levels, ratios and patterns of the second four minerals – iron, copper, manganese and zinc.
 Then one can combine the interpretation of the first four minerals, with the interpretation of the second four minerals.

 For example, let us say that the first four minerals indicate a pattern of a double low ratio or give up or slow death pattern.
 This is not that uncommon.
 Now let us imagine that on the same hair test, the second four minerals also indicate a double low ratio or slow death pattern.
 This does occur.

 In this case, the two combined indicate an even stronger double low ratio or slow death pattern.
 This is an example of how to combine the interpretation of the first four minerals and the second four minerals ONLY on a properly calibrated ARL hair chart.

 Many combinations are possible, and on a retest there are even more possibilities.
 Even more possibilities exist if one looks at progressions of first four-second four combinations.
 A progression means three or more successive hair tests.

-It may sound farfetched, but our research indicates that the interpretation of first four-second four combinations are?totally valid.??The reason they work is due to the fractal and holographic qualities of the design of a human being.??More such combination patterns will be added to this article in the future.
+It may sound farfetched, but our research indicates that the interpretation of first four-second four combinations are totally valid.
+The reason they work is due to the fractal and holographic qualities of the design of a human being.

 QUANTIFYING THE CALCIUM/MAGNESIUM RATIO

 An advanced nutritional balancing concept is that all of the levels and ratios on a hair mineral chart can be quantified for more exact interpretation.
 I do this less with the calcium/magnesium ratio than with some of the other ratios.
 However, this is a very interesting topic.